0BL1V10N-V01D/ChubbyBunny/README.md

 </p>

 <p align="center">
-  :books: This project was created only for learning purpose.
+  :books: This project was created only for learning purposes.
+We are not responsible for any damage that this causes.
 </p>

 ## Description: